Introduction of Process Management

 Refer to this for more details on sections.

 1. Process Id: A unique identifier assigned by the operating system 2.
 Process State: Can be ready, running, etc. 3.
 CPU registers: Like the Program Counter (CPU registers must be saved and restored when a process is swapped in and out of CPU) 4.
-Accounts information: 5.
+Accounts information: Amount of CPU used for process execution, time limits, execution ID etc 5.
 I/O status information: For example, devices allocated to the process, open files, etc 6.
 CPU scheduling information: For example, Priority (Different processes may have different priorities, for example a shorter process assigned high priority in the shortest job first scheduling)

 1. New: Newly Created Process (or) being-created process.
 2. Ready: After creation process moves to Ready state, i.e. the process is ready for execution.
 3. Run: Currently running process in CPU (only one process at a time can be under execution in a single processor).
 4. Wait (or Block): When a process requests I/O access.
 5. Complete (or Terminated): The process completed its execution.
 6. Suspended Ready: When the ready queue becomes full, some processes are moved to suspended ready state 7.
 Suspended Block: When waiting queue becomes full.